 (4) The peak transmit power must be measured over any interval of continuous transmission using instrumentation calibrated in terms of an rmsequivalent voltage.
-The measurement results shall be properly adjusted for any instrument limitations, such as detector response times, limited resolution bandwidth capability when compared to the emission bandwidth, sensitivity, etc., so as to obtain a true peak measurement for the emission in question over the full bandwidth of the channel.
-(5) The peak power spectral density is measured as a conducted emission by direct connection of a calibrated test instrument to the equipment under test.
-Measurements are made using a resolution bandwidth of 1 MHz.
-If the device can not be connected directly, alternative techniques acceptable to the Commission may be used.
+The measurement results shall be properly adjusted for any instrument limitations, such as detector response times, limited resolution bandwidth capability when compared to the emission bandwidth, sensitivity, etc., so as to obtain a true peak measurement conforming to the definitions in this paragraph for the emission in question.